Fxztam/FormsWebSocketBasic/README.md

 ```js
     frmwebsocketjsi.beginSession('MyFxSession');
 ```
-See the functions behind the buttons in chk_websocket.fmb and chk-websocket.html
+See further the functions behind the buttons in chk_websocket.fmb and chk-websocket.html.

 ## Running the tests